Congenital disorder of glycosylation: Treatment

 No treatment is available for most of these disorders.
 Mannose supplementation relieves the symptoms in MPI-CDG for the most part, even though the hepatic fibrosis may persist.
 Fucose supplementation has had a partial effect on some SLC35C1-CDG patients.

+In 2024, it was reported that a study suggested that Ibuprofen might be helpful as a treatment for one such genetic disease.

 History

 The first CDG patients (twin sisters) were described in 1980 by Jaeken et al. Their main features were psychomotor retardation, cerebral and cerebellar atrophy and fluctuating hormone levels (e.g.prolactin, FSH and GH).
-During the next 15 years the underlying defect remained unknown but since the plasmaprotein transferrin was underglycosylated (as shown by e.g. isoelectric focusing), the new syndrome was named carbohydrate-deficient glycoprotein syndrome (CDGS) Its "classical" phenotype included psychomotor retardation, ataxia, strabismus, anomalies (fat pads and inverted nipples) and coagulopathy.
+During the next 15 years the underlying defect remained unknown but since the plasmaprotein transferrin was underglycosylated (as shown by e.g. isoelectric focusing), the new syndrome was named carbohydrate-deficient glycoprotein syndrome (CDGS) Its "classic" phenotype included psychomotor retardation, ataxia, strabismus, anomalies (fat pads and inverted nipples) and coagulopathy.

 In 1994, a new phenotype was described and named CDGS-II.
 In 1995, Van Schaftingen and Jaeken showed that CDGS-I (now PMM2-CDG) was caused by the deficiency of the enzyme phosphomannomutase.
 This enzyme is responsible for the interconversion of mannose-6-phosphate and mannose-1-phosphate, and its deficiency leads to a shortage in GDP-mannose and dolichol (Dol)-mannose (Man), two donors required for the synthesis of the lipid-linked oligosaccharide precursor of N-linked glycosylation.

 In 1998, Niehues described a new CDG syndrome, MPI-CDG, which is caused by mutations in the enzyme metabolically upstream of PMM2, phosphomannose isomerase (PMI).
 A functional therapy for MPI-CDG, alimentary mannose was also described.

 The characterization of new defects took increased and several new Type I and Type II defects were delineated.

 In 2012, Need described the first case of a congenital disorder of deglycosylation, NGLY1 deficiency.
 A 2014 study of NGLY1 deficient patients found similarities with traditional congenital disorders of glycosylation.